GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 Yes.

-= Why would I use CEF? =
+= Why use CEF then? =

-CEF helps you earlier in the cyber-attack chain, during the Reconnaissance stage, to disrupt malicious research efforts.
+CEF helps you **earlier in the cyber-attack chain, during the Reconnaissance stage,** to disrupt malicious research efforts.
 Remember, attacks do not necessarily correlate with the research origin(s).

 = What is an Intent Indicator? =